jenny567-git/Ljudio/README.md

 ## Usage:
 1. Clone the repo
-2. Then run the following:
+2. Then run the following code in terminal:

 ```bash
 npm install # in ljudio directory